QuantumKitHub/MPSKit.jl/docs/src/man/states.md

 Algorithms will then act on this window of tensors, while leaving the left and right infinite mps's invariant.

-This state can be used to study impurities or local quenches.
+Behind the scenes it uses the same orthoview logic as finitemps.

 ## MPSMultiline

 Statistical physics partition functions can be represented by an infinite tensor network which then needs to be contracted.
 This is done by finding approximate fixpoint infinite matrix product states.
-However, there is no good reason why a single mps should suffice and indeed we find in practice that this can also be periodic.
+However, there is no good reason why a single mps should suffice and indeed we find in practice that this can require a nontrivial unit cell in both dimensions.

 In other words, the fixpoints can be well described by a set of matrix product states.

 Such a set can be created by

 ```julia
 data = fill(TensorMap(rand,ComplexF64,ℂ^10*ℂ^2,ℂ^10),2,2);